 “I prefer to hike alone or in small groups.
 It’s just easier that way.” - H2

 Taking what we learn from our semi-structured interviews, we did another round of user testing with four people.
-Our goal for this round was to gain more insights on what features people preferred (i.e. photo gallery or community forum) and learn about their motivations to use Cascade.
-We also wanted to understand what users felt were the biggest pain points throughout the hiking process; from preparation to post-hike.
+Our goal for this round was to gain insights on what features people preferred (i.e. photo gallery or community forum) and learn about their motivations to use Cascade.
+We also wanted to understand user's biggest pain points throughout the hiking process; from preparation to post-hike.

-Users preferred detailed information, but presented in a way that was digestible and didn’t feel overwhelming.
+Users preferred detailed information, but presented in a way that was digestible.
+Too much information felt overwhelming.

-Because of limited internet access, all of our users prepared for hikes by printing information or saving the information to their phones for offline access
+Because of limited internet access, all of our users prepared for hikes by printing out information or saving the information to their phones for offline access.

-Most of our users informed a family member or friend if they were going on a hike, especially if the hike was long or in a unfamiliar location.
+Most of our users informed a family member or friend if they were going on a hike, especially if they were hiking solo or the hike was in a unfamiliar location.

-In the beginning of our project, users were vocal about seeing pictures of waterfalls or sharing information on forums, but as the project progressed we saw underlying themes that centered on the hiker rather than visuals or hike community.
-Users were more concerned with obtaining detailed hike information and personal safety.
-Based on our research we decided to pivot and focus on the hike details and lifeline feature.
+In the beginning of our project, users were extremely vocal about seeing pictures of waterfalls or sharing information on forums.
+However, as the project progressed we saw underlying themes that centered on the hiker rather than the visuals or hike community.
+Users were more concerned with obtaining detailed, accurate hike information and personal safety.
+Based on our research we decided to pivot and focus on the offline and lifeline feature.
+These two features also complemented the different experiences of both the day hiker and the trekker.

-Although, we moved away from a photo gallery, we still wanted the app to be image heavy.
-We also wanted the copy of the app to be detailed and digestible for our users.
+After pivoting, we moved away from a photo gallery that was prominent in our initial wireframes, we still wanted the app to be image heavy.
+We also wanted the copy of the app to be informative and digestible for our users.

 For future iterations of Cascade, I would love to extend the scope of the project outside of California and add waterfalls from other states as well as internationally.